phoenixbodger/flutter_flashcard/README.md

 - Flutter team for the amazing framework
 - Flutter TTS community for audio functionality
 - Enhanced TTS integration for improved learning experience
+- GitHub Pages for hosting the web application

 ## 📞 Support